Consine/Git/readme.txt

 git is free.
-git if a control system.
+git is a control system.